-Watch Dr Vivien Li accept the research grant award and hear a bit about the project.
-Multiple sclerosis (MS) is an autoimmune disorder of the brain that leads to problems...
+Watch Dr Yijun (Nicholas) Pan accept the research grant award and hear a bit about the project.
+Project Summary: Frontotemporal lobar degeneration (FTLD) is a brain disorder that causes various...

 ...ear to the brain are protected and insulated by a special type of cell called a Schwann cell, that wrap around nerve cells.
 Sometimes there is an unrestrained growth of...